-According to the editing checklist, what are you going to look for in your stories? (punctuation, capitalization; character with a name; beginning, middle, and end)
+According to the editing checklist, what are you going to look for in your stories? (punctuation, capitalization; character(s) with a name; beginning, middle, and end)

-- Tell students to read their stories, checking for each item on the list.
-If students find something they want to add to or edit in their stories, have them mark it in a different color/type of writing utensil in their stories. - Remind students they can reference Activity Page 7.2 with their original plans to help them add to and edit their stories. - If students finish early, have them create a journal entry for their Greek Myths journal detailing a myth or character from the last few lessons.
+- Tell students to read their narratives, checking for each item on the list.
+If students find something they want to add or edit in their narratives, have them mark it in a different color/type of writing tool in their narratives. - Remind students they can reference Activity Page 5.1 with their original plans to help them add to and edit their narratives. - If students finish early, have them create a journal entry for their Greek Myths journal detailing a myth or character from the last few lessons.